Sign Off Email In French

 Q: Can I use emojis in my French email sign-off?

 A: Emojis are generally avoided in formal emails.
-In informal emails, use emojis sparingly and only with people you know well.
+Also, in informal emails, use emojis sparingly and only with people you know well.
 Overuse can be considered unprofessional.

 Q: What if I'm unsure about the level of formality?